Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Doi-Peliti

 That these matrices yield Eq.~\eqref{eq:raiselower} can be readily confirmed.
-More abstractly, the existence of such raising and lowering operators in this classical setting originates from the classical commutation relation \([x_i x_j^\dagger] = \delta_{ij}\) and the existence of a positive semi-definite number operator $\hat{n}_l = x_l^\dagger x_l$, so named because \(\hat{n}_l\ket{n_l} = n_l \ket{n_l}\).
+More abstractly, the existence of such creation and annihilation operators in this classical setting originates from the classical commutation relation \([x_i, x_j^\dagger] = \delta_{ij}\) and the existence of a positive semi-definite number operator $\hat{n}_l = x_l^\dagger x_l$, so named because \(\hat{n}_l\ket{n_l} = n_l \ket{n_l}\).
 Together, the set $\{\Omega,\mathcal{F}^L,x,x^\dagger\}$ are also sometimes called an interacting Fock space \cite{ohkubo2013algebraic}.
-Our use of the raising and lowering operators is less formal and more pragmatic.
 As in the construction of the number operator, we will be able to decompose contributions to \(\hat{H}\) in terms of the \(x^\dagger\) and \(x\)'s.

+In practice, the matrices of Eq.~\eqref{eq:xmatrices} will not be infinite in size but will rather be \((M+1) \times (M+1)\) matrices due to our enforcement of a maximum voxel occupancy of $M$.
+At the operator level, this maximum voxel occupancy supplements Eqs.~\eqref{eq:raiselower} with an additional requirement that

+a requirement that is met by the finite truncation of Eqs.~\eqref{eq:xmatrices}.
+Those truncated operators obey a commutation relation which is similar to that of their infinite counterpart, but the usual commutation relation is broken at the maximal occupancy state.
+That is to say